Feminist views on pornography: Sex-positive feminism

 Although sex-positive feminists take a variety of views towards existing pornography, at the core of sex-positive feminism is the resistance of stigmas associated with female sexuality and advocacy for clear and enthusiastic consent.
 Many sex-positive feminists view pornography as subverting many traditional ideas about women's sexuality, such as ideas that women do not like sex generally, only enjoy sex in a relational context, or that women only enjoy vanilla sex.
-According to Johanna Schorn, sex-positive feminism aims to create a society in which sexuality “can be performed within a ‘safe’, ‘healthy’ and non-exploitative context.”
-In order to achieve this, the heteronormative, phallocentric structure that the pornography industry relies upon must be broken apart and restructured to allow for the acceptance and inclusion of narratives that have traditionally been ignored in porn.
+According to Johanna Schorn, sex-positive feminism aims to create a society in which sexuality "can be performed within a 'safe', 'healthy' and non-exploitative context."
+Thus, Schorn believes that the current structure that the pornography industry relies upon must be broken apart and allow for the acceptance and inclusion of narratives that have traditionally been ignored in porn.
 Sex-positive pornography sometimes shows women in sexually dominant roles and features women with a greater variety of body types than are typical of mainstream entertainment and fashion.
 Participation from a variety of women in these roles allows for a fulfillment of a multitude of sexual identities and free expression.

 In some parts of the world, sex-positive feminism and the promotion of pornography as a form of free expression have become more mainstream.
 In France, Paris had its first three-day SNAP!
 (Sex Workers Narrative Art & Politics) festival in November, 2018.
 The festival worked to gain recognition of pornography and other sex work as art but also sought to acknowledge the political and controversial aspects.